 public,

-household,
+family household,

 leisure.

-From elementary school in a special (correctional) boarding school of the 8th type, a certain culture of behavior and an appropriate lifestyle are formed.
-This is especially true when it comes to caring for the health of children with intellectual disabilities.
-When compiling the program, the mental deficiencies of children and age characteristics were taken into account.
-Therefore, the "ABC of Health" consists of six sections and in each of them, classes are allocated for younger, middle and older ages.
+From elementary school in a special (correctional) boarding school of type 8, a certain culture of behavior and a corresponding lifestyle are formed.
+This is especially true in relation to caring for the health of children with intellectual disabilities.
+When drawing up the program, the mental disabilities of children and age characteristics were taken into account.
+Therefore, “The ABC of Health” consists of six sections and in each of them, classes are allocated for younger, middle and older ages.

-The main principles of the program:
+Basic principles of the program:

-Allocate three aspects of health or wellbeing:
+Highlight three aspects of health or well-being:

 physical,